RyanEliopoulos/regex_2_nfa/README.md

 This is the NFA representation of a&b (a concatenated with b), presented in postfix notation as ab&.
 <br>
 S denotes the beginning state.
 F denotes the final state.
-Input is fed through STDIN.
 <br>

 ![image](./screenshots/concat_example.png)